without Internet Explorer,

 After two very impressive full-length releases, the pressure was on Overkill to deliver in a massive way with their third opus: Under The Influence.
 While the album was undoubtedly very popular and spawned the group's biggest hit "Hello From The Gutter", I have never been able to muster more than an indifferent reaction to it's neck-jerking rhythms and mayhem.

-The deck was already stacked against The Wrecking Crew from the start, as band mastermind Rat Skates departed earlier in '87.
+The deck was already stacked against this wrecking crew from the start, as band mastermind Rat Skates departed earlier in '87.
 They regrouped, recruiting Sid Falck from Di'Anno's Battlezone; who while an apt replacement, wouldn't show his true colors until The Years of Decay.
 Before I get into the songwriting, I have to address the production.
-The mix falls most in line with The Years of Decay's pluggy and compressed sound.
+The mix falls most in line with The Years of Decay's pluggy and compressed sonic profile.
 The bass drum boasts more of a natural, flat sound, but it fails audibly on almost all levels.
 You can barely hear the bass drum, its just a dry, dull thump.
 The rest of the kit is mixed too low, save for maybe the snare.
 Verni's bass gets perhaps the biggest spotlight other than W.F.O., with some interesting popping and clanging going on during some of the album's more enterprising moments.
 The massive guitar sound present on Taking Over has been scaled back quite a bit, and the guitars have little staying power, which is somewhat disappointing.

 So in the end, thrashier is definitely not better; at least not in Under The Influence's case.
 The band would promptly get their shit together, and this remains Overkill's only lowlight until the mid-'90s.
+Blitz has disclosed in interviews that this is one of his least favorite records, representing a band forced to scramble and improvise to the point of damaging the compositions.
+As usual, he is spot on.

 Overkill's iconic 3rd album is quite a curious beast, being both the one that introduced the metal world to one of the most recognizable mascots of the 80s after Iron Maiden's own Eddie, and also one that is generally treated as the weakest of their 80s offerings.
 While there is a general accuracy to the notion that the 2 albums that preceded this one and the one immediately following it were superior, the gap is not quite as wide as generally believed, and is more of a matter of being overloaded with differing material than a lack of actual memorable songwriting.
 Likewise, this album contains some elements of what would later become Overkill's standardized sound post-1993, but for the most part it reaches back about as much as it does forward, and thus it doesn't share the same level of stylistic similarity that "Horrorscope" does with the modern thrash character that tended to dominate Overkill's post-80s sound.